jamescooke/blog/content/1705-comparing-django-q-objects-python3.rst

 :date: 2017-05-30 22:00
 :tags: topic:testing, language:python, topic:django
 :category: Code
-:summary: An updated super simple assertion helper for comparing instances of
+:summary: An updated simple assertion helper for comparing instances of
     Django's Q objects using pytest in Python 3.
 :scm_path: content/1705-comparing-django-q-objects-python3.rst

 Background
 ----------

 In a `previous post <1603-comparing-django-q-objects.rst>`_ I wrote about comparing Django's Q object instances.
-This original post's code was Python 2, used unittest and was `due for an update
+The original code was Python 2 with unittest and was `due for an update
 <https://github.com/jamescooke/blog/issues/6>`_.

-The previous issue with comparing Django's Q objects remains the same as when I wrote the original post:
+The previous issue with comparing Django's Q objects remains the same:

     Django's Q object does not implement ``__cmp__`` and neither does ``Node`` which it extends (``Node`` is in the ``django.utils.tree`` module).